The Complete Guide for American Companies Expanding to Canada

 In this article, we highlight some of the major differences between US and Canadian employment and why, in some cases, a US company may want to leverage a Canadian PEO to help handle some of the technical aspects of having a Canadian office.

 In the US, employment rules are split between local, state, and federal levels, making things a bit complicated.
 But in Canada, it’s a bit simpler.
 Provinces handle most employment matters, except for certain industries overseen by the federal government.
 Each province has its own rules — they’re mostly standard across the country — except in Quebec, which has a civil law system, unlike the common law system elsewhere in Canada.
+British Columbia, for example, has specific regulations regarding anti-discrimination protections, personal information protection, overtime regulations, sick leave entitlements, and statutory benefits.

 Canada tends to lean more towards protecting employees, especially when it comes to things like accommodation rights, restrictions on what employees can and can’t do, and how terminations are handled.